This is part two in a three-part series covering blockchain technologies. Read part one to learn how blockchain is

 Yes and no. Both deal in the storage of data, but they do it differently.
 And where the blockchain excels in immutability, it lacks in efficiency.
 Many blockchains can’t exist without oracle networks and protocols that connect them to underlying database storage.
 You could think of a blockchain as a next-gen database in that it does store data, but with some key differences:

 - Blockchains are distributed, not centralized.
 Typically, a database exists in one place, with a sole administrator controlling what is written to it.
-A blockchain doesn’t exist on one server, owned by one entity.
-It exists across many nodes, each owned by a different user.
+A blockchain exists across many nodes, each owned by a different user.

 - Blockchains are immutable.
-This means that once something is stored on the blockchain, it can’t be deleted or changed.
+Once something is stored on the blockchain, it can’t be deleted or changed.
 It’s a system of record that can only be added to, not edited or deleted.
 Traditional, transactional databases are designed to be updated.
 Right away, this makes blockchains ideal for some use cases but not all.

 - Blockchains have many administrators, not just one.
 This removes the need to trust any single administrator or person on the blockchain.
 The blockchain itself is the proof of validity and defense against fraud or mistrust.

 - Blockchains aren’t efficient for storing large file sizes.
-Storage of data “on-chain” can be very expensive and isn’t a very scalable or efficient route for data other than core ledger data and related hashes.
+Storage of data “on-chain” can be very expensive.
+This isn’t a very scalable or efficient route for more than core ledger data and related hashes.
 Costs can rack up per terabyte on the chain per transaction, with fees each time you want to read that data.
 Most SLAs can’t afford to wait minutes per megabyte, making blockchains nearly dependent on some sort of off-chain storage.